mongodb/docs/source/advanced-usage.rst

 TODO confirm use of terms "averages" and "re-plots" above.

 - "day," which re-plots the chart to display a period of time greater than 24 hours, Possible scopes are: "week," "two week," "month," "six month" and "year."

-- "range," which allows you to control the specific time rage for each chart to display.
+- "range," which allows you to specify a time rage for the charts to display.

 - "avg/sec," which is the default setting.
-When selected, charts values display the average number of events per second.
+When selected, charts display the average number of events per second.

-- "total," which allows you to re-plot the charts using the total number of events.
+- "total," which allows you to re-plot the charts to display the total number of events.

 - "gmt," which allows you to re-plot the charts to the GMT zone.
 Use